Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 13. Camp John Hay

-Camp John Hay is a beautiful vacation destination located in Baguio City, Philippines.
-The camp is situated on a mountainside and offers stunning views of the surrounding area.
-There are plenty of activities to keep visitors entertained, including hiking, biking, and bird watching. lodging options at Camp John Hay include cabins, cottages, and apartments.
+Camp John Hay is a beautiful vacation destination in Baguio City, Philippines.
+The camp is on a mountainside and offers stunning views of the surrounding area.
+There are plenty of activities to keep visitors entertained, including hiking, biking, and bird watching.
+Lodging options at Camp John Hay include cabins, cottages, and apartments.
 There are also restaurants and bars on site.

 14. Baguio Cathedral

-The cathedral has NeoGothic architecture whose exteriors are decorated with roses to the east and stained-glass windows.
+The cathedral has NeoGothic architecture, with exteriors decorated with roses to the east and stained-glass windows.
 During World War II, the building was a refugee center.
 The building is situated at the top of a mountain and gives visitors amazing views of Session Road.

 15. Baguio Botanical Garden